 County roads, by default, are 50 miles per hour, except for those located within a plat.
 Neighborhood speed limits are set at 25 mph, unless a specific provision is made in the Island County Code.
 Currently, speed limits of less than 25 mph are reserved for school zones.
 The speed limits are posted at the entrances to roads or communities.

-Click here for the Speed Limit Map
+Speed Limit Map

-Request to Change Speed Limit &
+Speed Zoning Information How to Request to Change a Speed Limit

-Speed Zoning Information & Speed Limit Petition
+Speed Zoning Information

 All of the arterials and collectors, and some other major roads, are striped.
 This could include centerlines, edge lines, or both.
 Island County paints striping where necessary to indicate to motorists the primary pathway through a community.
 Otherwise local roads commonly do not receive any paint striping.
 With lower volumes and speeds striping is not warranted.